Google’s Mobile-First Indexing Change Delayed to March 2021: Understanding Website and SEO Impacts

-The rollout of the Mobile-First search index by Google to all websites is one more indication of how important Mobile has become.
+Google is changing their search index to a Mobile-First search index in March 2021.
+This is one more indication of how important Mobile has become.
 By crawling, indexing and ranking the mobile version of a website as the primary version, Google is ensuring that there is consistency in the search information presented to the mobile user.
 This makes for a better user experience and a happier user.

 For a business website, it is essential to have a mobile friendly website with responsive design.
 A mobile-friendly website will help your business to reach the growing number of mobile users, many of whom search only on their smartphones.
 Mobile-friendly websites also have higher traffic, conversions and leads.

-Having a mobile-friendly website is also important for search engine optimization (SEO) to improve search rankings.
-Since “Mobilegeddon” in 2015, mobile-friendly websites have had better rankings on Google in competitive search engine listings.
+Having a mobile-friendly website is also very important for search engine optimization (SEO) to improve search rankings.
+Since “Mobilegeddon” in 2015, mobile-friendly websites have had higher search rankings on Google in competitive search engine listings.